leddartech/pioneer.das.api/README.md

 pioneer.das.api is a python library that provides an api to read and to transform the raw data of leddartech' datasets.

 ## Pixset Dataset
-[Pixset](dataset.leddartech.com) is the first dataset using the leddartech Pixell sensor, a higher resolution lidar ... blabla.
+[Pixset](dataset.leddartech.com) is the first dataset using the leddartech Pixell sensor.
+A solid state flash LiDAR that can provide full wave-form data.
 All the annotated frames of the dataset have been recorded in Montreal and Quebec city under various environmental conditions.

 A full description of the Pixset dataset can be found here: []()